vishal-shete/book/README.md

 ## Overview

-This document outlines the architecture for implementing a stepper-based workflow system where a parent stepper machine orchestrates multiple child step machines through event-driven communication and automatic progression via `onDone` events.
+This document outlines the architecture for implementing a stepper-based  system where a parent stepper machine orchestrates multiple child step machines through event-driven communication and automatic progression via `onDone` events.

 ## Architecture Principles